Toward Butler's conjecture: Generalization of modified Macdonald polynomials

 \section{Generalization of modified Macdonald polynomials}

-A (general) \emph{diagram} $D$ is a collection of points (cells) in $\mathbb{Z}_+ \times \mathbb{Z}_+$, and a \emph{bottom cell} of $D$ is a cell located in the lowest position on each column.
-A \emph{filled diagram} $(D,f)$ is a diagram together with a filling that assigns a scalar in $\mathbb{F}$ for each cell of $D$ that is not a bottom cell.
-Throughout this paper, we let $\mathbb{F}=\mathbb{C}(q,t)$.
-We visualize $(D,f)$ by writing the corresponding value of $f$ for each cell, for example, see the left of Figure~\ref{Fig: filled diagram}.
+A (general) \emph{diagram} $D$ is a collection of points (cells) in $\mathbb{Z}_+ \times \mathbb{Z}_+$, and a \emph{bottom cell} of $D$ is a cell located in the lowest position in each column of $D$.
+We denote by $D^+$ the collection of cells in $D$ that are not bottom cells.
+A \emph{filled diagram} $(D,f)$ consists of a diagram $D$ together with a filling

+which assigns a scalar in $\mathbb{F}$ to each cell of $D$ that is not a bottom cell.
+For the remainder of this paper, we set $\mathbb{F} = \mathbb{Q}(q,t)$.
+We visualize $(D,f)$ by writing the corresponding value of $f$ for each cell.
+For example, see the left side of Figure~\ref{Fig: filled diagram}.